Hidden-bottom hadronic decays of $\Upsilon(10753)$ with a $\eta^{(\prime)}$ or $\omega$ emission: introduction

-In this work, by taking into account the hadronic loop mechanism, we perform a study on the hidden-bottom decay channels $\Upsilon(10753)\to \Upsilon(1S)\eta^{(\prime)}$, $h_{b}(1P)\eta$ and $\chi_{bJ}\omega$ by treating $\Upsilon(10753)$ as the missing $\Upsilon_1(3D)$ state, where the corresponding partial decay widths and branching fractions are estimated.
+In this work, by taking into account the hadronic loop mechanism, we perform a study on the hidden-bottom decay channels $\Upsilon(10753)\to \Upsilon(1S)\eta^{(\prime)}$, $h_{b}(1P)\eta$ and $\chi_{bJ}\omega$, where the corresponding partial decay widths and branching fractions are estimated.
 Our results must be an important part of the physics around the newly reported $\Upsilon(10753)$, and can provide useful information to the forthcoming experiments when exploring these processes.
 With the joint efforts from theorists and experimentalists, we have reasons to believe that the feature of the discussed $\Upsilon(10753)$ can be understood well.